 Catch the gondolas down to Alleghe, a small town with 10+ hotel, b&b and holiday rentals to choose from.
 In the morning, catch the gondolas back to the trailhead to continue your hike.
 If you are feeling energetic, you could walk this section, rather than take the gondola.

-If you are unable to secure accommodation at Rifugio Carestiato, San Sebastiano or Passo Duran, then there are two options:
+If you are unable to secure accommodation at Rifugio Carestiato, San Sebastiano, Passo Duran or Malga Calleda, then there are three options:

 Continue hiking to Rifugio Pramperet (Total 35km / 22mi)